-Additionally, the bill clarifies the rights of management regarding the use of technology, explicitly stating that bargaining over technology is permitted under certain conditions.
-It also establishes that existing contracts will remain unaffected by these new provisions until they expire or are renewed.
-Furthermore, the bill includes a provision that renders it null and void if specific funding is not allocated by a set date.
-Overall, the legislation aims to ensure that employees have a voice in how AI technologies are implemented in their workplaces.
+Additionally, the bill clarifies the rights of management regarding the use of technology, explicitly stating that the use of AI is included in management rights, except as specified in the new sections regarding bargaining.
+It also establishes that existing contracts remain unaffected by these new provisions until they expire or are renewed.
+Furthermore, the bill includes a provision that renders it null and void if specific funding is not allocated by June 30, 2025.

 Substitute Bill: 41.56.021, 41.80.020, 28B.10.550, 41.80.430